 - 4 colleges and universities offer an associate’s degree in nursing.

 - 4 colleges and universities offer a bachelor’s degree in nursing.

-- Highest transfer-out rate: University of Hawaii Maui College 25%.1
+- Highest transfer-out rate: Kapiolani Community College 22%.1

 Hawaii Pacific University confers the Bachelor of Science in Nursing (BSN) to students who successfully complete the 122 credit, four-year undergraduate program.
 The program is divided into general education requirements (45 credits) and nursing core and elective coursework.
 Nursing classes are comprised of four levels and cover such topics as pathophysiology, adult gerontology, altered mental health patterns, and childbearing family.
 Nursing majors also complete laboratory courses to gain hands-on experience and may be eligible for departmental and other nursing scholarships to help cover educational expenses.
 Registered nurses, who already possess an associate’s degree in nursing, can opt for the RN to BSN program.

 Chaminade University, unlike many universities, accepts undergraduates into the nursing major in their freshmen year of the four-year program leading to the Bachelor of Science in Nursing (BSN).
 The program prepares students to sit for the National Council Licensure Examination (NCLEX) exam and to work as registered nurses in Hawaii and in the mainland United States.
 The program combines both general college and nursing requirements with nursing majors taking nursing courses, such as introduction to nursing and lifespan development, beginning the first semester.
 In addition to coursework, students gain experience through clinical practicums at local medical facilities, including Castle Medical Center, Shriners Hospital, and Rehabilitation Hospital of the Pacific.